fuelsoft/viewer/README.md

 #### Notes:
 * Some file types can contain multiple resolutions/variations of an image (ICO, CUR, ...).
 SDL_image [documentation][1] states that "for files with multiple images, the first one found with the highest color count is chosen."
-* Window size and position are stored in `setting.cfg` in the program folder.
+* Window size and position are stored in `settings.cfg` in the program folder.
 If this becomes broken somehow (window appears off-screen, etc.) it is safe to delete this file to restore defaults.

 ### TODO:
 This list is maintained in `main.cpp` as I think of things - check there for an up to date copy.